 It seems like 2019 is going to be a good year for WhatsApp users.
-WhatsApp had introduced on its beta app new icons and more coherent data graphs back in January.
-Now, the coming months would get to see new additional features being included in the beta version of the app: ‘Advanced Search’ mode for Android and iOS as well as ‘Group invitation’ for Android.
+WhatsApp introduced new icons and more coherent data graphs in January on its beta app.
+Now, in the coming months will get to see new additional features being included in the app’s beta version: ‘Advanced Search’ mode for Android and iOS as well as ‘Group invitation’ for Android.

 Android users would soon be able to experience the group invitation feature that claims to allow the user to approve before an admin can add them to a WhatsApp group.

 This feature would be available in the Settings, where the user has to proceed in this manner: ‘Settings > Privacy > Groups,’ after which they would have to choose any one among three options- Everybody, My Contacts, and Nobody.
 Tapping on ‘Everybody’ will allow an admin to add the user to any group without the requirement of the user’s permission.
 If the user chooses ‘My Contacts’, then any person existing within their contacts will be able to add them to a group without the requirement of permission.
 The ‘Nobody’ option would enable the user not to be added to any more groups by anyone without permission.